 - HO: The last frontier on hydrogen is aviation.
 Did you see that Time Magazine called an aviation company's hydrogen technology one of the best innovations of 2020? - MC: Cool your jets.
-That 8-minute flight on a tiny hydrogen prop plane relied on lithium batteries as well as its fuel cells, and the manufacturer reportedly had to replace four of the plane's five seats to accommodate the hydrogen storage tanks and other equipment59. - MC (continued): Big picture...the volumetric density of unpressurized hydrogen is 9,000 times less than jet fuel; its specific energy by weight is 3 times higher than jet fuel; as a result, a plane powered by unpressurized hydrogen would need 3,000 times more fuel storage space to match the cargo capacity and distance potential of large aircraft.
-This borders on the absurd, even if compressed hydrogen reduced the storage ratio by a factor of 200.
-Come back to me in 25 years and let's take a look at where this stands
+That 8-minute flight on a tiny hydrogen prop plane relied on lithium batteries as well as its fuel cells, and the manufacturer reportedly had to replace four of the plane's five seats to accommodate the hydrogen storage tanks and other equipment - MC (continued): Big picture...after accounting for hydrogen's lower fuel density (kilograms per cubic meter) and its higher gravimetric/specific energy density (joules per kilogram), a plane could hold 5.6x more jet fuel than pressurized hydrogen at 700 bars of pressure, and 3.3x more jet fuel than liquid hydrogen